luitelshreejal/stanford_py_what/README.md

 - **Data Handling**: Efficiently processes and manages mentor and mentee data.
 - **Notification System**: Uses `pywhatkit` to send notifications and reminders via WhatsApp.
 - **Customizable Criteria**: Allows customization of matching criteria to fit different needs and scenarios.
-- **User-Friendly Interface**: Simple and intuitive interface for users to interact with the system.

 ## Installation